-The game-controller has a network interface for the playing teams.
-They can automatically change their keeper id and they can signal a robot substitution intent for the next opportunity.
+The game controller has a network interface for the playing teams.
+They can automatically change their keeper id, they can signal a robot substitution intent for the next opportunity, and they can send an advantage choice for handling game stopping after yellow cards.